ehsong/ehsong.github.io/_pages/research.md

 {% include base_path %}

-My research centers on civil society and NGO policies in China; and China's diplomacy and attitudes towards China in the Asia-Pacific.
+My research centers on civil society and NGO policies in China; China's diplomacy in the Asia-Pacific; and attitudes towards China.
 I have also interest in examining the concept of personalization of executive power in both democray and autocracy contexts.
 I have experience using a wide variety of methods including fieldwork, surveys, statistical analyses, and text analyses.
 More recently, I am using computational methods to collect data and applying text mining to uncover discourse and narratives, as well as quantitative analysis of survey data and survey experiments to gauage micro-level causal effects.

 # Peer-reviewed Publications